Sometimes it feels like we live in our cars. Unfortunately, that means

 can transform your car, inside and out, leaving it looking—and smelling—used-car-lot

 new.
-We'll tell you what detailers do, how to pick one, and what you can
+We'll tell you what detailers do and how to pick one.

 The reason to have your car detailed—or even washed, for that matter—is